Classification of Incidents, and Incident Reporting

 Commercial Manager

-1. Send a mail to freeze the stock to the Depot manager with a copy to Logistic Manager / Executive.
+1. Send a mail to freeze the stock to the Depot manager with a copy to the Logistic Manager / Executive.

 3. Send a Freeze release mail.